-Below you can find a customized map which includes all the locations you’re going to visit on this one day in Monaco itinerary.
-I marked all the attractions with red and I also marked some important bus stations, train stations and car parks with green that can come in handy for your Monaco day trip from Nice.
+Below you can find a customized map that includes all the locations you’re going to visit on this one day in Monaco itinerary.
+I marked all the attractions with red and I also marked some important bus stations, train stations, and car parks with green that can come in handy for your Monaco day trip from Nice.

 If you open up this post on your phone and you click on the bracket in the upper right corner of the map, it will open up in your Google Maps app so you can always have it with you.
 Super convenient, right?

 Stroll around Port Hercules

 Start your day bright and early by heading down to Port Hercules and taking in the beautiful Mediterranean Sea.
 Port Hercules is the main port in Monaco that has been used for thousands of years.